 One of my friends had the problem of being too nice.
 He was starting a start-up with some of his friends.
 They talked about expanding their business in another district of Berlin.
 However, in this district, another friend of his already opened the same kind of business.
-He stood between his friend and his own success.
+He stood between his friend and his success.
 Should he expand and grow his business?
 Or should he inform his friend of a new competitor?
 In the end, he chose to be nice.
 He didn’t want to hurt his friend in some way.
 So, he told him everything.
 His business partners weren’t happy about it.
 Because it violates the contract.
-In the end, he was kicked out of his business and lost 10,00 Euro.
-Being too nice cost him 10,000 Euro.
+In the end, he was kicked out of his business and lost 10,00 euros.
+Being too nice cost him 10,000 euros.
 Imagine that.

 Why do we want to please everyone?

 Being too nice comes from fear and rejection.
 Fear of conflict and rejection of ourselves.